The-Ohio-State-Data-Assimilation-Group/pyPESE/README.md

 > Chan, M-Y., Rubin, J., Satterfield, E. and Hyer, E. J.: A Dime a Hundred: Cost-Effective Large Weather Forecast Ensembles through Probit-space Ensemble Size Expansion for Gaussian Copulas (PESE-GC). _Submitting to the Journal of Advances in Modeling Earth Systems._

+&nbsp; &nbsp;

 ## Usage
 1) Install the packages listed under "Python-related requirements" below.
-2) Download this repository (`pyPESE`) into your work directory.
+2) Download/Clone this repository (`pyPESE`) into your work directory.
-3) Determine the directory in which you will create a Python script to perform PESE-GC.
+3) Determine the directory in which you will create a Python script (`SCRIPT_DIR`) to perform PESE-GC.
-4) Symlink the pyPESE directory to the directory determined in step 3.
+4) Within `SCRIPT_DIR`, generate a symbolic link this repository's pyPESE sub-directory (i.e., `pyPESE/pyPESE`).
-5) Write a Python script to call pyPESE on your data.
+5) Within `SCRIPT_DIR`, write the Python script to call pyPESE on your data.
 See `simple_demo_pyPESE.py` for a toy example.

+&nbsp; &nbsp;

+## Coming soon!
+1) Parallelized Python script to apply PESE-GC on WRF ensembles, MPAS ensembles & ERA5 ensembles.
+2) A website documenting the pyPESE (might be hosted on Github or an Ohio State University page).

 &nbsp; &nbsp;